What Is An Immediate Annuity?

 In today’s immediate annuity marketplace, there are a number of ways the annuity can be customized to suit your specific life situation and concerns.
 In exchange for the guarantee of payments, you give up the right to demand the return of your original premium.
 Unlike some forms of life insurance or other types of annuities, you are generally unable to revise or cash in the immediate annuity once the 10-day "free look" period has passed.

-You can fund your immediate annuity in a number of ways, including cash from a maturing Certificate of Deposit (CD), exchanging monies accumulated in a Deferred Annuity account, proceeds from the sale of stocks, bonds, a home or a business, a lump sum distribution from a tax-qualified defined benefit or 401k, or an IRA account.
+You can fund your immediate annuity in a number of ways, including cash from a maturing Certificate of Deposit (CD), exchanging monies accumulated in a Multi-Year Deferred Annuity account, proceeds from the sale of stocks, bonds, a home or a business, a lump sum distribution from a tax-qualified defined benefit or 401k, or an IRA account.

 Why should I consider buying an Immediate Annuity?
 What are its advantages to me?